‘It just sucks you in’: Monet’s maximum famous painting is now in Canberra

 However, the centerpiece is 1872’s Impression, Sunrise – the photograph that inadvertently gave the impressionists their call.

 “It is modest in scale, but its role and its role in artwork history is good-sized,” says NGA director Nick Mitzevich.
-“Australian audiences have awesome information of Impressionism.
+“Australian audiences have awesome information about Impressionism.
 However, this is the missing part of the puzzle.”

 “I think it’s like a bit incredible jewel – it just sucks you in.
 That’s the mastery of Monet: these simple brush strokes, these very carefully implemented bits of uncooked shade.
 The shadowy stacks of boats and industry because the sun is growing.
 You get this experience of an early morning second via fleeting bits of color and brushstrokes.”